 - 1. A passport, which must be extended every four years, must remain with the Horse throughout its life and must accompany it at all times. - 2.
 National Federations are responsible for issuing FEI passports and must transmit the following information to the FEI before they receive the FEI passport number: - 2.1 original Horse name, and/or current Horse name - 2.2 UELN and/or MICROCHIP number; - 2.3 sex, colour and date of birth of the Horse; - 2.4 name, nationality and address of the owner(s); - 2.5 copy of the description/diagram; - 2.6 studbook or breed or country of birth - 3.
-National Federations are also responsible to transmit the following changes without delay: - 3.1 change of the National Federation administering; - 3.2 change of owner and nationality; - 3.3 change of name of the Horse or the addition of a second (commercial) name; - 3.4 changes in the description and diagram page, (e.g. castration); - 4.
-The Horse must be present when the description and the marking of the diagram in the passport is completed.
+National Federations are also responsible for transmitting the following changes without delay: - 3.1 change of the National Federation administering the Horse; - 3.2 change of owner and nationality; - 3.3 change of name of the Horse or the addition of a second (commercial) name; - 3.4 changes in the description and diagram page, (e.g. castration); - 4.
+The Horse must be present when the description and the marking of the diagram in the passport are completed.
 Only veterinarians approved by the National Federation are authorised to complete this page and the description must be in accordance with the FEI booklet on Identification of Horses. - 5.
-The National Federation is required to enter name and address of owner(s) of the Horse and the owner must sign the passport where specified.
-(Please refer GR Art.
+The National Federation is required to enter the name and address of the owner(s) of the Horse and the owner(s) must sign the passport where specified.
+(Please refer to GR Art.
 139).
-National Federations should also be aware of European Commission or other national or international legislation relating to identification of Horses. - 6.
-National Federations must inform owners that they are responsible for any special entries required to be made, such as recording the full equine influenza vaccination history of the Horse (see point 11) in accordance with the ruling currently in force.
-The vaccination history entered in the passport must be dated, stamped and signed by the veterinarian who vaccinated the Horse. - 7.
-The passport completed by the National Federation approved veterinarian must be returned to the National Federation to be checked, authenticated by the signature of an official of the National Federation and the National Federation official stamp and be recorded by National Federation. - 8.
-For passports and recognition cards, National Federations are obliged to make two copies of the description diagram, retain one and send the second copy to the FEI for registration and record purposes.
+National Federations should also be informed about European Commission or other national or international legislation relating to identification of Horses in order to be in compliance with such regulations.
+For further guidance see: